 The Smart Money is Buying Dental Practices Now!

-bullish on dental revenues for 2021.
+I personally have had private conversations with bullish DSO/corporate executives on dental revenues for 2021.
 Most were able to weather the pandemic storm through PPP loans and managing their expenses.
 Often, that meant putting their associate dentists on furlough.

 Fortunately, most of the revenue “lost” during the pandemic was not really lost, but deferred.
 Except for perhaps hygiene revenue, all deferred dental treatment will need to be done, and unfortunately for many patients, some of that deferred treatment might lead to more extensive treatment.

 The pandemic, combined with record stock market numbers, has spurred all boomers to consider retirement.
 I am personally seeing a 30% increase in the number of listings in my inventory, and this number is 50% higher than the 2010 levels of practices on the market.
 The basic supply/demand economic balance is getting weighted on the supply side, which historically will pressure pricing downward.

 Since the mid-2000s, many dental schools have opened up across the country.
 And, since 2017, we are producing more dentists than the number that graduated in 1983.

 The current average debt of dental graduates is now between $400K and $500K and they are fearful of going into more debt.